davepacheco/illumos-ymm/README.md

 1. Sets up signal handlers.
 2. Writes a known value (64-bit integers 1, 2, 3, and 4) to %ymm0.
-3. Enters an infinite loop waiting for a signal.  *After* handling any signal, it prints out the value of %ymm0, sets it back to the known value, and waits for another signal so you can try again.
+3. Enters an infinite loop waiting for the value in %ymm0 to change.
+Upon change, it prints out what it found.

 The signal handler immediately reads %ymm0 and prints what it finds.
 If the signal is SIGINT or SIGUSR1, it writes a different known value (64-bit integers